Roochiar/secipher/README.md

 - The first input is the desired path of the encrypted file.

-- The output is an object in the following format:
+- The output is an object in the following format:</br>
 `
     {
         status: boolean,